solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

    In the event of an unexpected issue during migration, the existing on-premises VMs, application deployments, and databases will remain in place as a fallback.
 If there is an issue detected during the cutover process, the on-premises servers will be able to immediately pick up where they left off.

+4. We know there are workloads that will not be migrated to Azure.
+What's the best way to handle managing all our VMs across on-premises and Azure?

+   ???

-4. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
+5. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
 Any cost estimates need to reflect their EA discount.

    We absolutely want to take advantage of these savings for them!
 The cost estimates from the Azure Pricing Calculator can be tailored to reflect their EA discount.

+6. Securing and monitoring our on-premises workloads is extremely important.
+What options does Azure offer to extend this into the cloud?

+   ??? - (Defender and Azure Monitor? integration with Arc?)

-5. Would there be further savings from the use of PaaS services?
+7. Would there be further savings from the use of PaaS services?

    Further evaluation of the front-end and back-end .NET Framework applications will be necessary to determine the requirements for hosting these applications using Azure App Service.
 Azure App Service Web Apps provide a PaaS hosting option for applications that further reduces the management burden over IaaS VMs and does support hosting applications build with .NET Framework, and .NET Core, among other development languages.